Fire-proofing Your Home Landscape With Composted Mulch

 Note of Caution: All organics mulches tested are combustible and can potentially ignite wood siding, plant debris and other combustible materials in contact with or immediately adjacent to a mulch bed.

 I recently provided tips and information to the Ramona Garden Club on using composted mulch to protect homes from wildfire.
-You can see what information I shared and read about my presentation in the Ramona Sentinel article from September 15, 2021.
+A key point that I shared is that compost screened to less than 1/2″ is a great option for fire suppression because it retains water (One cubic foot of compost can hold 4 gallons of water).
+Read about my presentation in the Ramona Sentinel article from September 15, 2021.

-Check out the University of Nevada Cooperative Extension’s, “The Combustibility of Landscape Mulches Publication”.
+The University of Nevada Cooperative Extension also has a good article on the subject, “The Combustibility of Landscape Mulches Publication”.